RomanShmandrovskyi/REST-web-service/README.md

 #### DELETE (only in Postman):
 1. http://localhost:8080/rest/service/wallet/{id}/delete - delete wallet with id = {id} (if wallet with such id not exist you will be informed)<br/>
 *Example: http://localhost:8080/rest/service/wallet/2/delete*
+# FOR CLIENT CORRECT WORKING DO NOT STOP WEB SERVICE